anurag-dwivedi1703/VSCODE-EXT/SETUP_GUIDE.md

-# 🚀 Antigravity Setup Guide
+# 🚀 VibeArchitect Setup Guide

-Follow these steps to set up the **Antigravity Manager** extension on a new computer.
+Follow these steps to set up the **VibeArchitect** extension on a new computer.

 ## Prerequisites
 1.  **VS Code**: Install from [code.visualstudio.com](https://code.visualstudio.com/).